-An informational packet describing the HOME, HTF, and HOPWA programs is posted on HHFDC's website at http://hawaii.gov/dbedt/hhfdc and available for public viewing at the following public libraries: Hilo, Island of Hawaii; Lihue, Island of Kauai; Wailuku, Island of Maui; Kaimuki, Kaneohe, Pearl City, Hawaii State Library's Library State (1997).
-Pacabitat blorary's the control of the program of Documents Center, and University of Hawaii Library's Serials Receiving, Island of Oahu.
+An informational packet describing the HOME, HTF, and HOPWA programs is posted on HHFOC's website at http://hawaii.gov/dbedt/hhfoc and available for public viewing at the following public fibraries: Hilo, Island of Hawaii, Lihue, Island of Kauai, Walluku, Island of Maui, Kalmuki, Kaneohe, Pearl City, Hawaii State Library's Documents Center, and University of Hawaii Library's Serials Receiving, Island of Oahu.
 A copy may also be picked up at the agencies listed below between the hours of 7:45 a.m. and 4:30 p.m. from Monday through Friday (except for weekends and State holidays).

-AGENCIES
+AGENCIES.